HerXayah/Azariel-Client/README.md

 - Press on ,,Download Source (Zip)

-- Open it and extract it into Minecraft Folder.
+- Open it and extract the Content of the Folder ,,Client,, into Minecraft Folder.

 - Override any existing Files.